hendrixjoseph/hendrixjoseph.github.io/_posts/2021-10-25-setting-my-fitness-goals.md

 {% include image.html src="/images/michelangelos-david-top.jpg" alt="Top half of Michelangelo's David" caption="Michelangelo's David I am not." %}

-Keeping in mind that these numbers might not be realistist, I came across [the following numbers for a "perfect male body"](https://trustyspotter.com/blog/perfect-male-body-measurements/):
+Keeping in mind that these numbers might not be realistic, I came across [the following numbers for a "perfect male body"](https://trustyspotter.com/blog/perfect-male-body-measurements/):

 * Waist - 45% to 47% of height
 * Shoulders - 1.618 times waist